abinit/abiconda/README.md

     $ conda config --add channels conda-forge

-Install the parallel version of abinit with:
+Install the parallel version of abinit from the ``abinit channel`` with:

-    $ conda install abinit -c gmatteo
+    $ conda install abinit --channel abinit
     $ abinit -v

 ## Getting started <a name="Getting_started"></a>